w3f/Grants-Program/applications/InvArch.md

 ### Limitations
 While InvArch is designed to allow user to protect, store, authenticate, and securely share their intellectual property, it does not provide a system for handling theft.
 Instead, the platform offers many of the resources needed to take action against an individual.
 It is important to note that the full contents/data of an IPT are not initially fully exposed on the platform.
 The platform addresses the problem of security by 1. integrating decentralized KYC, a requirement for users to access the platform, 2. only exposing limtited data (name, industry, focus, description) to users until after they have applied to a DEV and 3.) the initializer of said DEV reviews, interviews, and elects to share a temporary private-key fullu exposing the IPTs data.
 The platform does not litigate attempts of intellectual property theft.
 The platform does, however, provide governance measures to handle bad actors within a DEV.
 The platform is designed to prevent bad actors from taking over a project through the allocation structure of a DEV's IP Ownership (IPO) tokens.
 The platform extends the same security to intellectual property as digital art NFTs supply, but just as NFT platforms do not mitigate disputes, the InvArch platform does not as well.
+The United States Copyright Office put out a summary of its basic rules.
+Generally, any original work of authorship, be it music, paintings, books, or any other even minimally creative tangible work, is protected under federal law.
+However, different countries have different rules.
+The European Union views NFTs in this same light.
+Due to the complexity of these institutions, InvArch does not serve to replace them.
+InvArch is only able to provide legal copyright where NFTs are recognized as such, considering that the scope of legal recognization is a matter based off of institutional perspective.

 ### Components